Harald Edinger

 About

-My current research focuses on Russian foreign and security policy, specifically the evolution of its nuclear strategy and force posture.
+My research focuses on Russian foreign and security policy, specifically the evolution of its nuclear strategy and force posture.
+In my ongoing research project, funded by the Austrian Science Fund (FWF), I examine the ‘element of chance’ in nuclear threats and its implications for international security.

-Previously, I held academic positions at GIGA Hamburg and University College Dublin.
+Previously, I held academic positions at GIGA Hamburg, University College Dublin, and Ca’ Foscari University of Venice.

-My doctoral research drew on classical realism and the life sciences to gain insights into the role of affect in foreign policy decision-making.
-I developed an analytical framework and probed it in several case studies in Russian-European relations between 1999 and 2014.
+My doctoral research bridged classical realism and the life sciences to explore the role of affect in foreign policy decision-making.
+Using an original analytical framework, I analyzed several case studies on Russian-European relations from 1999 to 2014.

 Educational background